UrielCh/api-ovh-node/samples/sample-download-invoices/README.md

 ### destination -d

-provide a local path to save all invoice, a directory containing the nic-handle will be create into this destination to avoid mixing invoice from diffrent accounts.
+provide a local path to save all invoice, a directory containing the nic-handle will be create into this destination to avoid mixing invoice from different accounts.

 ### concurrency -c

-Download multiple invoice un parallel, Do not ask for much concurency, or Ovh will block your IP.
+Download multiple invoice un parallel, Do not ask for much concurrency, or Ovh will block your IP.

 ## Tree